juliangav/www.julian.is/_posts/2017-01-15-baseline-for-fast-loading-websites.md

 The loading times here are relatively similar despite the distance of the two locations where the request was made.
 Both ISPs were served the content of my website from a server relatively close to their physical location which kept loading times down to a minimum.

 Seems pretty effective, but you probably need the knowledge of a senior back-end developer to set this up, right?
-Nope, all you need is the ability to change your domain’s nameservers to the ones provided by your CDN service of choice (I use [CloudFlare](https://www.cloudflare.com/cdn/){:target="_blank"}) and you’ll be good to go.
+Nope, all you need is the ability to change your domain’s nameservers to the ones provided by your CDN service of choice (I use [CloudFlare](https://www.cloudflare.com/cdn/){:target="_blank" rel="noopener"}) and you’ll be good to go.
 Nothing on the hosting end changes and this won’t break the bank.
 Do it now!